lionelus/git_project/README.md

 `$sudo apt-get install matplotlib`

- If you have ananconda installed you have already these software installed except h5py.
+ If you have ananconda installed you have already these software installed excepted h5py.

 <a name="usage"></a>
 ## 2. Usage